Yolxander/git-pad/DISTRIBUTION.md

 2. **Test the DMG**:
    - Double-click the `.dmg` file
-   - Drag Git Pad to Applications
+   - Drag Command Pad to Applications
    - Launch from Applications
+   - Verify the onboarding screen appears on first launch

 3. **Code Signing (Optional)**:
    To avoid "unidentified developer" warnings:
    - Get an Apple Developer account
    - Update `package.json` with your signing certificate
    - Set `notarize: true` in the build configuration
+   - Update the `publish` section with your GitHub repository details

 ### Windows Distribution